 The Sinister Story Behind This Popular Texas Creek Will Give You Chills

 You’ve probably seen the sign for this creek a million times while traveling on I-10, and you’ve probably found the name quite amusing.
 Well, we’re telling you right now that what you passed wasn’t just a body of water given a strange name because someone was bored; in fact, it has a sinister backstory that you probably had no idea about.
-Woman Hollering Creek between San Antonio and Seguin is haunted by one of the most well-known ghosts in Texas, so visit at your own risk!
+Woman Hollering Creek between San Antonio and Seguin is one of the most haunted places in Texas, so visit at your own risk!

 Check out this video of a paranormal crew exploring the site:

 If you choose not to heed this warning, you can find the creek near I-10 between Seguin and San Antonio.
-Maybe even add it to this road trip to the most haunted places in the state – you know, if you’re brave enough, anyway.
+Maybe even add it to this haunted Texas road trip to the creepiest places in the state – you know, if you’re brave enough, anyway.
 Have you ever been to Woman Hollering Creek?
 Are there any other allegedly-haunted bodies of water in Texas?

 Haunted Creek in Texas